adinramaadin/Excel_Project-1_data-job-market/README.md

 # Excel_Project_data-job
 Hi!
-I'm a final-year Economics student actively seeking internship opportunities.
+As of November 5, 2024, I'm a final-year Economics student actively seeking internship opportunities.
 Over the past months, I've been sharpening my Excel and data skills by watching tutorials on YouTube and LinkedIn Learning.
-Now, I want to showcase my practical abilities through this project, as I believe that simply collecting LinkedIn certificates may not be enough for hiring managers to fully appreciate my skills :)
+Now, I want to showcase my practical abilities through this project, as I believe that simply collecting LinkedIn certificates may not be enough for hiring managers to fully appreciate my potential :)

 In this project, I’ve completed two key components: a Salary Dashboard and a Salary Analysis.